 Then they are dried.
-In this stage, mlinci can be stored in a paper bag for up to 3 months.
+In this stage, you can store mlinci in a paper bag for up to 3 months.

-When they are cooked, we crunch them up in smaller pieces and scald them with boiling hot water for a few minutes.
+When it's time to cook them, we crunch them up in smaller pieces and scald them with boiling hot water for a few minutes.
 So, in a way, they don’t even cook, they just rehydrate.

-Finally, they we coat with meat drippings.
+Finally, we coat them with meat drippings.
 In this stage you can also fry mlinci for a few minutes.
 See the recipe below.